LambethFoodbank/foodbankapp/.github/pull_request_template.md

 - [ ] Make sure you've tested via `npm run test`

 If you have made any changes to the database...
-  - [ ] I have checked that modifying in two or more tabs at once doesn't create a concurrency issue.
+  - [ ] I have handled all scenarios regarding concurrency issues
   - [ ] The migration files are up-to-date with my final set up (`npx supabase db diff -f <name_of_migration>` should create nothing at this point)
   - [ ] I have updated the typescript definitions for the database with `npm run generate_types:local`
   - [ ] I have modified the seed in `supabase/seed/seed.ts` if appropriate